 Before long the house began smelling of Eau de Campfire and I knew the smoke alarm would go off when I took the pie out of the oven.
 I was at the house by myself and nobody would be home for hours and I’m way too short to reach the button thingy to shut the smoke alarm off even when standing on a chair.
-I went to retrieve a ladder and found that the ladders were all flucked up behind a bunch of crap in the garage and I had no time to retrieve one without our house burning down.
+I went to retrieve a ladder and found that the ladders were all jammed behind a bunch of stuff in the garage and I had no time to retrieve one without our house burning down.

 With 4 minutes to go I ran across the street to see if my neighbors could help but they had just left to move their daughter to Orlando.
 Their daughter’s friend Katie was there so I introduced myself, babbled my plight, admired her tallness, and asked for her help.
 Thankfully she agreed because I had no Plan B. She came on over, climbed onto the kitchen chair, and readied for smoke alarm button-pressing duty as I opened the oven door to a billow of smoke and a blackberry mine field on the oven floor.